junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 Cas averts his eyes, considering.
 "They have shepherd's pie," he reports, factually.

 "Not the same thing.
 They are salty!
 Ten outta ten as a dish for the meat in there, but they are not pie!
-Traitors of pie family or something."
+Traitors of the pie family or something."
 Dean files his verdict, finishing off the slice in his mouth and eying a second.
 "And definitely not as good as these.
 Come on, don't just stare.
 Eat up.
 I ain't getting everything for myself."

 Cas shifts his gaze to Dean's eyes, almost in surprise.
 "You're sharing?"